milescb/PiWebsite/content/documentation.md

 sudo apt remove apache2
 ```

-Then, download `nginx`, start it, and enable so it's always started when booted up the pi
+Then, download `nginx`, start it, and enable so it's always started when booting up the pi

 ```bash
 sudo apt install nginx